“Riddles”……by Robert M. Katzman

 Completely Unexpected Epilogue

-After 3 days, no one claimed poor Riddles from the curb.
+After three days, no one claimed poor Riddles from the curb.
 I drove by each night to see about that, and saw the thin grass growing taller over his wooden base.
-The sense of unfeeling abandonment was too much for me.
+The sense of my causing unfeeling abandonment to a strange little structure filled with meaning was too much for me.
+Riddles…feeling??

-That may have been an unconscious motivator for what I had to do for what to anyone else, was just an old tricked-up wooden box.
+That may have been an unconscious motivator for what I had to do, for what to anyone else was just an old tricked-up wooden box with moveable arms.
 That may also be the answer to this particular seemingly irrational ‘riddle’.

 “Riddles, I don’t want to talk about it”.